Deep Learning Based 3D Segmentation: A Survey: Experimental Results

 \subsection{Results for 3D Part Segmentation}

-We report the results of 3D part segmentation methods on ShapeNet\cite{yi2016scalable} datasets and use Ins.~mIoU as the evaluation metric.
-These results of various methods are taken from the original papers and they are shown in Table \ref{table10}.
-We can see that:
+We report the results of 3D part segmentation methods on ShapeNet~\cite{yi2016scalable} datasets and use Ins.~mIoU as the evaluation metric.
+These results of various techniques are taken from the original papers and shown in Table \ref{table10}.
+We can find that the part segmentation performance of all methods is quite similar.
+One underlying assumption is that objects in ShapeNet datasets are synthetic, normalized in scale, aligned in pose, and lack scene context.
+This makes it difficult for part segmentation networks to extract rich context features.
+Another underlying assumption is that the point clouds in the synthetic scenes without background noise are simpler and cleaner than the ones in the real scenes, so the geometric features of point clouds are easy to exploit.
+The accuracy performance of various part segmentation networks is challenging to distinguish effectively.